TNC Coin (TNC) Price Hits $0.0004

-TNC Coin (TNC) traded up 17% against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on June 28th.
-Over the last week, TNC Coin has traded 74.4% higher against the US dollar.
-TNC Coin has a market cap of $2.46 million and $158.04 worth of TNC Coin was traded on exchanges in the last day.
-One TNC Coin coin can currently be purchased for about $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
+TNC Coin (TNC) traded up 14.1% against the dollar during the 1 day period ending at 18:00 PM Eastern on June 28th.
+TNC Coin has a total market cap of $2.46 million and approximately $177.40 worth of TNC Coin was traded on exchanges in the last day.
+One TNC Coin coin can now be purchased for approximately $0.0004 or 0.00000001 BTC on popular exchanges.
+Over the last seven days, TNC Coin has traded 74.3% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.